 There are been no reports of long term adverse reactions/outcomes.

-What is the process for Amniotic Stem Cell Injections?
+What is the process for Amniotic Fluid / Growth Factor Injections?

-The preference at The Stone Clinic is to use the combination of a joint lubricant injection (Hyaluronic Acid) with the amniotic stem cells and growth factor injection whenever tissues are injured to accelerate the process of healing and, in the setting of arthritis, to diminish the symptoms of pain, swelling, and stiffness.
-This ‘3-in-1’ Injection consists of 7.5ml of Hyaluronic Acid and 1ml amniotic stem cells.
+The preference at The Stone Clinic is to use the combination of a joint lubricant injection (Hyaluronic Acid) with the amniotic fluid and growth factor injection whenever tissues are injured to accelerate the process of healing and, in the setting of arthritis, to diminish the symptoms of pain, swelling, and stiffness.
+This ‘3-in-1’ Injection consists of 7.5ml of Hyaluronic Acid and 1ml amniotic Fluid / Growth Factors.
 The injection is performed as an outpatient procedure and most patients are able to return to normal activity immediately.
 The Clinic recommends a session of physical therapy immediately after the injection to ensure optimal benefit.

-The effectiveness of stem cell/growth factor injections varies from patient to patient.
-Studies are currently underway within in our clinic to evaluate the effect of hyaluronic acid/stem cell/growth factor injections on the composition of the synovial fluid (natural lubrication) in the knee.
+The effectiveness of injections varies from patient to patient.
+Studies are currently underway within in our clinic to evaluate the effect of hyaluronic acid/amniotic fluid/growth factor injections on the composition of the synovial fluid (natural lubrication) in the knee.

 When will the treatment outcome become noticeable?